Pope Benedict XVI: Migrants and refugees

 In a message released 14 November 2006, during a Vatican press conference for the 2007 annual observance of World Day for Migrants and Refugees, the Pope urged the ratification of international conventions and policies that defend all migrants, including refugees, exiles, evacuees and internally displaced persons.
 "The church encourages the ratification of the international legal instruments that aim to defend the rights of migrants, refugees and their families," the Pope said.
 "Much is already being done for the integration of the families of immigrants, although much still remains to be done."

 Benedict also promoted various UN events, such as World Refugee Day, on which he offered up special prayers for refugees and called for the international community to do more to secure refugees' human rights.
 He also called on Catholic communities and organizations to offer them concrete help.

 In 2015, it was reported that Benedict was "praying for migrants and refugees" from Syria.

 China

 In 2007, Benedict sent a letter at Easter to Catholics in China that could have wide-ranging implications for the Church's relationship with China's leadership.
 The letter provides long-requested guidance to Chinese bishops on how to respond to illicitly ordained bishops, as well as how to strengthen ties with the Patriotic Association and the Communist government.
+Benedict wrote that despite the two Catholic communities in China (i.e. the "Patriotic" Church and the "Underground" Church) there is no schism between them.
+Benedict stated that sacraments performed by the priests not in unity with the Vatican were valid but also illicit.
+He stated that the Catholic Church accepts the legitimacy of the civil authorities in secular matters and that the Pope has authority in ecclesial matters, and therefore the involvement of the Catholic Patriotic Association in the appointment of bishops (and its bishops conference) violated Catholic doctrine.
+The letter also removed the permission granted by the Vatican in 1978 to the Underground church to appoint bishops without Vatican approval.